 Emergency Numbers: Police, Fire, and Ambulance dial 911

-For more information on medical emergencies outside of the U.S., including overseas insurance programs please go to our Accidents/Illness section for Americans traveling abroad or go to: Your Health Abroad.
+For more information on medical emergencies outside of the U.S., including overseas insurance programs please go to: Your Health Abroad.

 More information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, may be obtained from the Center for Disease Control and Prevention’s (CDC) hotline for international travelers at 1-877-FYI-TRIP